 Take the T-VEC as an example, which is a double-mutated HSV-1 with deletions in the γ34.5 and α47 genes.
 Besides, the human granulocyte-macrophage colony-stimulating factor (GM-CSF) gene is inserted into the deleted γ34.5 loci.
 The deletion in the γ34.5 genes plays an important role in attenuation of pathogenicity and cancer-selective replication.
 Because the γ34.5 gene works to negate the host cell’s shut-off of protein synthesis upon viral infection, inactivation of c34.5 makes the virus unable to replicate in normal cells.

 The pathogenicity of vaccinia virus usually enables to be manipulated by TK gene mutation.
 For example, a genetically engineered vaccinia virus, JX-594, has a mutation in the TK gene, making cancer cell-selective replication, and an insertion of the human GM-CSF gene, enhancing the antitumor immune response.
 Besides, JX-594 has a LacZ gene insertion as a marker.
 There are a variety of advantages of using vaccinia virus, such as strong cytotoxicity, intravenous stability for delivery, and extensive safety experience as a live vaccine.

 Fig 2.
 General oncogenic mutations in cancer cells encourage replication of the genetically engineered oncolytic JX-594 virus1.
 (Galanis, E. 2011)

-With our well-established oncolytic virus engineering platform, the experienced scientists here at Creative Biolabs are dedicated to help you develop unique oncolytic virus.
+With our well-established oncolytic virus engineering platform, the experienced scientists at Creative Biolabs are dedicated to helping you develop unique oncolytic virus.
 We also provide other various services regarding oncolytic virus development.
 Please feel free to contact us for more information and a detailed quote.

 Please feel free to contact us for a quote and further discussion with our scientists.